Honduran kids flee terror at home, hope for opportunity in U.S.

 Most of the coyotes are Mexican, operating along the border with Guatemala and brokering passage for migrants along drug cartel smuggling routes, said Mark Ungar, a former adviser to the Honduran police.

 Migrants can pay coyotes and cartels between $1,000 and $12,000 to reach the U.S., and those who do are the lucky ones.
-Some end up in forced labor or the sex trade, while others are recruited to the ranks of organized crime.
+Some end up in forced labour or the sex trade, while others are recruited to the ranks of organised crime.

 After street gangs, known as "maras," push many children out of Honduras, Guatemala, El Salvador and other Central American countries, they often come under the influence of Mexico's infamous drug cartels.
 The most notorious cartel, the Zetas, is a powerful force along the major access routes to the U.S. that pass through the states of Veracruz and Tamaulipas.